 Originally, the German partners of the EnerSHelF project planned to travel to Ghana to train local enumerators for the conduct of the interviews.
 The training is meant to ensure consistent results across the 200 interviews spread over the country.
 However, due to the global pandemic, the plans had to be revised.
 Instead of taking the plane to Ghana, Ana Maria Pérez from Hochschule Bonn-Rhein-Sieg and Kennedy Alatinga from SD Dombo University of Business and Integrated Development Studies in Wa carried out the training online.

-In this video with Ana Maria Perez Arredondo, you learn more about the qualitative research at the EnerSHelF project.
+In this video with Ana Maria Perez Arredondo, you learn more about the quantitative research at the EnerSHelF project.
 She and her team interview 200 managers of health facilities in Ghana.

 By clicking on continue reading →, you can see the transcript of the interview below.

 In November 2020, our partner WestfalenWIND travelled to Ghana to install a PV-hybrid power system at Kologo, Ghana.
 In March 2021, Mohammed Abass returned to the health facility to finish the set-up.
 In this article, he illustrates the necessity, application, and management of the system.